Serialblocks/.github/profile/README.md

 serialblocks is an opens-source project that combines web development with embedded systems

-you get to communicate with a real life hardware like an Arduino through an interactive web based interface
+you get to communicate with a real hardware like an Arduino through an interactive web based interface

 whether it was connected to your machine , a machine on the same network or a remote machine some where else!